 The key is to sync your tech stack to offer a seamless omnichannel experience wherever possible — visitors, leads, prospects, and customers should enjoy an appropriate, unified journey no matter how often they switch device or channel.

-Is your SaaS brand keeping up with the era of hyper-personalization as we head into 2018?
+Is your SaaS brand keeping up with the era of hyper-personalization as we head into the final half of 2019?

 Trend #5: Granular Customer Profiling